 It was his writing in The Century Magazine which helped provide Congress with the impetus to make Yosemite a National Park.

 “Muir has profoundly shaped the very categories through which Americans understand and envision their relationships with the natural world,” said Muir’s biographer Steven J Holmes and we couldn’t agree more.

-To really appreciate John Muir’s contributions, you need to visit the best of our national parks.
+To really appreciate John Muir’s contributions you need to visit one of our incredible national parks.